-In terms of cleaning, Nespresso and Keurig and neck and neck.
-Apart from the obvious washing of the reservoir and wiping down of the outside and base of your machine, both Keurig and Nespresso advise descaling with vinegar either every three months or three-hundred drinks.
+In terms of cleaning, Nespresso and Keurig and neck, and neck.
+Apart from the obvious washing of the reservoir and wiping down the outside and base of your machine, both Keurig and Nespresso advise descaling with vinegar either every three months or three hundred drinks.

 Generally, single-serving machines have been critiqued for being environmentally unfriendly.

 Originally, neither the pods nor capsules were recyclable.
-These days, Nespresso are working really hard to revamp their image.
-They are part of a recycling program which not only ensures that their pods become new aluminium products, and also helps fund coffee farming in South America.
+These days, Nespresso is working really hard to revamp their image.
+They are part of a recycling program that not only ensures that their pods become new aluminium products and also helps fund coffee farming in South America.

 Personally, I usually want to drink my coffee and get out, so these compact machines with only a few buttons and a small reservoir have always worked for me.
 They’re also reasonably priced, often available for under 100 dollars.

-Keurig come out swinging with coffee makers for every occasion.
-If you’re looking to replace you day-to-day or work coffee machine, they’ve got something for you.
+Keurig comes out swinging with coffee makers for every occasion.
+If you’re looking to replace your day-to-day or work coffee machine, they’ve got something for you.

-The K-Cafe Maker makes decent fancy coffees -- I’ve impressed people with them, for sure.
+The K-Cafe Maker makes decent fancy coffees — I’ve impressed people with them, for sure.
 But it will also make you your daily brew.
 Their machines tend to be more programmable.
-Again, I always advice Keurig for a step into a more modern coffee maker from your standard programmable drip affair.
+Again, I always advise Keurig for a step into a more modern coffee maker from your standard programmable drip affair.